MSWHendys/Eroded_World/README.md

 > Mining has consequences.
 > Energy defines your limits.

-Eroded World turns Minecraft survival into a slower, harsher and more reactive experience.
-The world remembers what players do: mining scars the land, darkness becomes dangerous, overused territory grows hostile, and death leaves a trace that must be recovered.
+Eroded World reacts to your actions.
+The more you mine, the more dangerous the environment around you becomes.

-This project is still experimental.
-Systems, balance values and configuration options may change between builds.
+This project is a beta version and some parts may change between builds.

 ---